 History of Medicine: Infectious diseases, vivisection and biological warfare in the Eighteenth Century.

-Pieter van Woensel’s publications are a much underresearched field in the history of medicine of infectious diseases, maritime medicine, vivisection, and biological warfare in the eighteenth century.
+Pieter van Woensel’s publications are a much underresearched field in the history of infectious diseases in the 18th century, maritime medicine, vivisection, and biological warfare.
 Below is a brief survey of his medical career.

 (This is a (paraphrased) anthology by author and exclusive copyright owner Laban Kaptein, based on text sections from his 3-vols. publication: Laban Kaptein (ed.), Pieter van Woensel, Remarks, Part I (translation of Remarks, 1791), and Commentary, Part II and III.)